 New Mexico has officially recognized same-sex marriage since 2013 with the passage of a Supreme Court ruling.
 This means that same-sex divorce is also legal.

-Why Has LGBT Divorce Been So Complicated?
+Why Has LGBTQ Divorce Been So Complicated?

 With many states having laws that require you to have residency for six months before you can file for divorce, the laws made divorce impossible for many couples.

 Of course, the 2015 ruling did not make every divorce less complex.
 Some couples still struggle with the process.